Magnon Correlation Enables Spin Injection, Dephasing, and Transport in Canted Antiferromagnets: Gated nonlocal spin transport

-\textit{Gated nonlocal spin transport}---The injected magnon correlations carry net spins along the N\'eel vector and diffuse away from the injector located around $z=0$, resulting in a spin current as depicted in Fig.~\ref{spin_transport}(a).
-In the steady state, the diffusion equation~\cite{supplement}
+The injected magnon correlations carry net spins along the N\'eel vector and diffuse away from the injector located around $z=0$, resulting in a spin current as depicted in Fig.~\ref{spin_transport}(a).
+For the density matrix, the diffusion term reads